 - poured water beads into a bowl with blue coloured water

 - watched the magic happen – once dipped into blue water yellow beads turned green

 As Blossom was taking them out of the bowl with blue water beads instantly turned yellow.
 The effect was mind-blowing!
 I provided her with more tools and an extra dish for transferring beads and have a bit of a free play.
 She was ecstatic.

 This experiment can be done with different colour beads.
 To get different colours mix..

 There are many different versions of water beads, including edible water beads – Tapioca balls.
 These are a much better option for younger children, however, still a choking hazard for babies.
 Even better – Fun With Kids At Home shared their version of water beads play which is completely safe for babies – Safe Edible Non-Chokable Mini Water Beads

 This colour experiment was lots of fun.
-We will be checking out non-chokable beads with our baby soon too.Thank you for visiting!
-I would love to hear your thoughts.
-Make sure to share them in the comment section below!
-Please note this post may contain affiliate links to products I use or recommend.
+We will be checking out non-chokable beads with our baby soon too.Thank you for visiting.
+I would love to hear your thoughts!
+Feel free to leave your comment below.
+Please note that this post may contain affiliate links to products I use or recommend.